esilver0/CATT/sslstrip-experiment.md

 The target can see that the connection is insecure, but does not know whether the connection should be secure.
 The website that the target visits believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).

+[HSTS](https://https.cio.gov/hsts/) is a protocol that was established to help mitigate SSLstrip attacks.
+When a user first establishes an HTTPS connection with a site, the site sends back a message that says "From now on, only connect to this site over HTTPS".
+That information is saved by the target's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
+The target is still vulnerable to SSLstrip when visiting a site for the first time, unless the site is on the HSTS preload list.

 ## Run my experiment

 First, reserve your resources.
 You will need one publicly routable IP - if you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.